-Eight years on and the game has developed almost beyond recognition in North America.
+Nine years on and the game has developed almost beyond recognition in North America.
 At the time the formation of PRO was announced there were 19 MLS teams and 11 competing in USL PRO (then recognized as a third-tier division).
-In 2020, 26 teams are playing in MLS and a total of 35 teams in two conferences of the USL Championship (now sanctioned as the country’s Division II professional league).
+In 2021, 27 teams are playing in MLS and a total of 31 teams in two conferences of the USL Championship (now sanctioned as the country’s Division II professional league).

 With further franchises joining the leagues as they continue to expand, the requirements to support the continued growth of soccer are increasing exponentially, and the efforts of PRO to identify and develop future officials is critical for the sustainability of these competitions.
 The responsibility to recruit and grow the next generation of officials now falls under the jurisdiction of PRO2.

 To identify, train and develop future professional match officials, and provide quality officiating in the leagues to which we assign.

 PRO2 is headed up by Alex Prus (Director of PRO2 Match Officials).
 He is assisted by PRO2 Referee Coaches, Mark Kadlecik, and Erich Simmons, and James Conlee (PRO2 AR Coach).